PaulESantos/RDataScience/Quickstart_RPackages.md

 # Documentation (with `roxygen2`)

-Documentation is a required element of an R pacakge. `roxygen2` is where its at; I haven't noticed anyone use anything else in years.
+Documentation is a required element of an R package. `roxygen2` is where its at; I haven't noticed anyone use anything else in years.
 It's convenient because your code and the documentation live together in the same file and the NAMESPACE file (describing your exported functions and other people's imported functions) is automatically generated.

 `roxygen2` reads lines that begin with #' as comments to create the documentation for your package.
 Descriptive tags are preceded with the @ symbol.
 For example, @param has information about the input parameters for the function.
 Here's a minimal example